Finance and Lending Jargon – Terminology.

 This type of account allows money to be withdrawn immediately.

-Public sale of property with the highest bidder granted ownership.
-There is normally a reserve price set piror to the auction.
+A public sale of property with the highest bidder granted ownership.
+There is normally a reserve price set prior to the auction.

 This is a statement outlining the financial status of a company.
 It shows the assets, liabilities, equities and so on for a company at a given time.